 One possible answer is suggested by a reference to William being a waterman on his daughter Ann Selina’s marriage certificate (to Thomas OLIVER) in 1897.
 In the 1891 census, there is a William Walton, age 36, who is a waterman on the barge “Mersey” in Widnes.
 He was born in Oldbury, Staffordshire and is living with a Kate Walton (age 32 and born in Widnes) who is living with him as his wife.

-Update September 2015: A report in the Liverpool Mercury, dated Tuesday 25 July 1882, reveals that a labourer William WALTON of Old Marsh Widnes was charged with criminally assaulting Anne NIXON, a 12 year old girl, and was subsequently commited for trial.
+Update September 2015: A report in the Liverpool Mercury, dated Tuesday 25 July 1882, reveals that a labourer William WALTON of Old Marsh Widnes was charged with criminally assaulting Anne NIXON, a 12 year old girl; he was subsequently commited for trial.
 A later report in the Manchester Courier and Lancashire General Advertiser, dated Tuesday August 2nd 1882, records that a William WALTON of Widnes was sentenced to 7 years penal servitude for feloniously assaulting 12 year old Hannah NIXON on the 17th of December last.
 The Calendar Of Prisoners Tried At The Assizes (Series: HO140, Piece Number: 59, Page Number: 28) details the outcome of the trial for a 24 year old William WALTON, which accords with the newspaper reports above.
-This is almost certainly our William as both the the age and residence, Old Marsh, tally.
-This would explain why he and his wife Mary Ann separated and she ended up boarding with William McNAMARA, as seen in the 1891 census.
+This is almost certainly our William as both the the age and residence (Old Marsh) tally.
+His being in prison would account for why his wife and daughters were boarding with William McNAMARA in the 1891 census.

-My feeling is that it could be William McNAMARA, who Mary was boarding with in the 1891 census.
-There was a 45 year-old William McNAMARA who died in Prescot (GRO ref Prescot 1905 (Jan-Mar), Vol 8b, page 458) and this tallies with the age of ‘our’ William McNAMARA in the 1891 census.
-If this is right, it suggests that William McNAMARA could be the father of Mary Ann and Catherine and that for some unknown reason, their mother Mary had become separated from William WALTON sometime before the 1891 census.
+I believe that it is William McNAMARA, with whom Mary and her two daughters were boarding in the 1891 census.
+In 1905, a 45 year-old William McNAMARA died in Prescot (GRO ref Prescot 1905 (Jan-Mar), Vol 8b, page 458) and this is in accord with the age of ‘our’ William McNAMARA in the 1891 census.